-The Board of Education of the DeRuyter Central School District, as part of a long standing commitment to excellence in education for all students, supports the provision of special education and related services for students with disabilities under the auspices of the Committee on Special Education (CSE) and the Committee on Preschool Special Education (CPSE).
+The Board of Education of the DeRuyter Central School District, as part of a long standing commitment to excellence in education for all students, supports the provision of special education and related services

 In full support of State and Federal laws pertaining to students with disabilities, it is the intent of this Board of Education to assure that the educational needs of special education students are met.
 To this end, and in full compliance with the Regulations of the Commissioner of Education (Section 200.2), the Board has reviewed the District Plan for Special Education on this date of October 10, 2018.